YuriBrunetto/elemental-tumblr-theme/README.md

-# elemental-tumblr-theme
+# Elemental - Tumblr Theme :dragon_face:
-A clean and white theme for Tumblr :)
+A clean and white theme for Tumblr!